usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.2.1 Cardholder Unique Identifier (CHUID)

-The PIV Card shall include the CHUID as defined in [SP 800-73].
+The PIV Card SHALL include the CHUID as defined in [SP 800-73].
 The CHUID includes the Federal Agency Smart Credential Number (FASC-N) and the Global Unique Identification Number (GUID), which uniquely identify each card as described in [SP 800-73].
-The value of the GUID data element shall be a 16-byte binary representation of a valid Universally Unique IDentifier (UUID) [RFC4122].
-The CHUID shall also include an expiration date data element in machine-readable format that specifies when the card expires.
+The value of the GUID data element SHALL be a 16-byte binary representation of a valid Universally Unique IDentifier (UUID) [RFC4122].
+The CHUID SHALL also include an expiration date data element in machine-readable format that specifies when the card expires.
 The expiration date format and encoding rules are as specified in [SP 800-73].

-The CHUID shall be accessible from both the contact and contactless interfaces of the PIV Card without card activation.
-The FASC-N, UUID, and expiration date shall not be modified post-issuance.
+The CHUID SHALL be accessible from both the contact and contactless interfaces of the PIV Card without card activation.
+The FASC-N, UUID, and expiration date SHALL NOT be modified post-issuance.

 This Standard requires inclusion of the asymmetric signature field in the CHUID container.
-The asymmetric signature data element of the CHUID shall be encoded as a Cryptographic Message Syntax (CMS) external digital signature, as specified in [SP 800-73].
+The asymmetric signature data element of the CHUID SHALL be encoded as a Cryptographic Message Syntax (CMS) external digital signature, as specified in [SP 800-73].
 Algorithm and key size requirements for the asymmetric signature and digest algorithm are detailed in [SP 800-78].

-For signatures created before October 15, 2015, the public key required to verify the digital signature shall be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^legacypki] For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
-The content signing certificate shall also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
-Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) shall not be expired.
+For signatures created before October 15, 2015, the public key required to verify the digital signature SHALL be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which SHALL be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^legacypki] For signatures created on or after October 15, 2015, the public key required to verify the digital signature SHALL be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which SHALL be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
+The content signing certificate SHALL also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
+Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

 [^legacypki]: For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

 ### 4.2.2 Cryptographic Specifications

-The PIV Card shall implement the cryptographic operations and support functions as defined in [SP 800-78] and [SP 800-73].
+The PIV Card SHALL implement the cryptographic operations and support functions as defined in [SP 800-78] and [SP 800-73].

 The PIV Card must store private keys and corresponding public key certificates, and perform